AdobeDocs/experience-manager-65.en/help/managing/best-practices.md

 ---
 # Managing Projects - Best Practices Checklist{#managing-projects-best-practices-checklist}

-Managing a project to implement Adobe Experience Manager (AEM) requires planning and understanding to ensure you are aware of the issues and (related) decisions that you must make, before and while implementing your project.
+Managing a project to implement Adobe Experience Manager (AEM) requires planning and understanding so that you are aware of the issues and (related) decisions that you must make, before and while implementing your project.

 To help you, the best practices consist of: